dvdi6/ToTheSun/README.md

 - 📊 **Weather Scoring**: Destinations are rated on a scale of 1-10 based on weather conditions.
 - 🔍 **Custom Filters**: Filter destinations by temperature and weather type.
 - 🔄 **Sorting Options**: Sort destinations alphabetically or by weather score.
-- 🏖 **Responsive Design**: Optimized for desktop, tablets and mobile devices.
+- 🏖 **Responsive Design**: Optimized for desktop, tablets, and mobile devices.
 - 🚀 **Fast Loading**: Built with Vite for ultra-fast development and deployment.

 ---